overture-stack/prelude/docs/00-Tutorial.md

    ![Output](/docs/images/ElasticsearchMapping.png "Terminal output from ElasticsearchMapping")

-   > **Note:** The `configs/elasticsearchConfigs/` directory is located at the root of the repository and is symbolically linked to the `./apps/conductor/configs/` directory.
-In the docker-compose configuration, this directory is mounted as a volume to the conductor service, which uses these files to automatically initialize your Elasticsearch indices.
+   > **Note:** The `setup/configs/elasticsearchConfigs/` directory contains your Elasticsearch mapping templates.
+In the docker-compose configuration, this directory is mounted as a volume to the setup service, which uses these files to automatically initialize your Elasticsearch indices.
 This automation process is explained in greater detail in the following sections.

 2. Validate and review the generated mapping template(s):

-   After running the command, examine the generated index mapping in the `configs/elasticsearchConfigs` directory.
+   After running the command, examine the generated index mapping in the `setup/configs/elasticsearchConfigs` directory.
 The mapping contains several critical components:

    - **Index Pattern:** `"index_patterns": ["datatable1-*"]` - This template will apply to all indices that start with "datatable1-"
    - **Aliases:** `"datatable1_centric": {}` - An alias that can be used to reference all matching indices as one